Zarttech-main/rtc-challenge/README.md

 - Real-time signaling using Node.js.
 - User authentication and identification.
 - Easy-to-use interface for initiating and receiving calls.
+- Ability handle potential network interruptions and reconnections.
+- Can handle multiple concurrent users and sessions

 ## Prerequisites